 Christians believe that God has designed and created the whole world.

-Therefore some of the Christian songs and hymns celebrate that God created the world.
+Therefore some Christian songs and hymns celebrate that God created the world.

-Q. Why do you think this is something to celebrate / to feel happy about?
+Q. Why do you think this is something to celebrate/feel happy about?

 Q. How far do you feel you are part of the natural world?